-Ward & Burke designed, constructed, tested and commissioned the project which consisted of 3Nr. concrete structures (West Bay Pumping Station, East bay Pumping Station and Jim Crow CSO Chamber & Retaining Wall), 534m of 1200mm & 600mm micro-tunnels, 500m open-cut pipelines and site works at the structure locations, all of which were located on the foreshore area.
+Ward & Burke designed, constructed, tested and commissioned the project which consisted of 3Nr. concrete structures (West Bay Pumping Station, East Bay Pumping Station and Jim Crow CSO Chamber & Retaining Wall), 534m of 1200mm & 600mm micro-tunnels, 500m open-cut pipelines and site works at the structure locations, all of which were located on the foreshore area.

 Ward & Burke proposed an alternative design for the West Bay storm storage tank/pumping station, which was constructed as a single elliptical shaft design (major axis 25m, minor axis 15m, depth 15m) incorporating a dry well, which made efficient use of the limited space available adjacent to the promenade.

 Ward & Burke installed U-Piles around the perimeter of the caisson into dense sand to;

 Piles went out of plumb when installed using Movax so special tapered pile made to correct out of plumb sheet piled wall.